-Editorial and assignements: Sights and sound of Chisinau
+Editorial and assignments: Sights and sound of Chisinau

 Adored and envied city